 I am an archaeologist and audiovisual specialist for the Curatorial Research Centre.
 I am a Fellow of the Society of Antiquaries of London.

 From 2001 until 2012 I worked for Wessex Archaeology in Salisbury, UK.
+From 2012-2018 I was a freelancer, until joining the Curatorial Research Centre in early 2019.
+My professional profile is available on LinkedIn.

 Below is a list of my publications, talks and lectures to give an overview of the breadth of my work.
 If you have any questions, please contact me.